 A second but lesser concentration of business activities can be found along West Avenue between New Jersey Route 36 and Bay Avenue.
 This area represents a relatively large percentage of the commercial acreage, but accounts for only a small number of the actual commercial uses.
 These uses include printers, auto service stations, foodservices, and building contractors.

-There are four districts have been defined for commercial, retail and service uses and make up the commercial districts.
+There are five districts that have been defined for commercial, retail and service uses that make up the commercial districts.